RedvsGreen-org/Docs/docs/source/intro.rst

 Second motivation for me was also the fact that I've terrible memory and started to forget all useful things.
 So this also serves as kind of a notebook for me.

-What are these guides about
+What are these guides about2
 ----------------------------

 So I decided to write guides for this **middle** class.
 In these guides I'm going to cover several topics as it's coming to my mind.